cloudquery/cloudquery/website/pages/docs/troubleshooting.md

 CloudQuery makes a best-effort attempt to automatically and transparently manage the schemas of plugins, but this can sometimes fail during version upgrades.

-The solution is to drop-and recreate the database or schema. (or all the plugins tables, such as `aws_*`).
+The easiest solution is to drop and recreate the database or schema (or all the plugins tables, such as `aws_*`).
 Some queries that may help you (handle with care!):

 ```sql